SAP-samples/btp-cf-cap-multitenant-susaas/docu/2-basic/1-understand-repo-structure/README.md

 ## 9. Business Application Service

 The rest of the **srv** directory contains the implementation of all business application service-related features.
 This includes the OData services for the user interfaces (Admin and User service) as well as the automation logic executed on the subscription of new consumer-tenants.
-A lot of onboarding steps have been automated using different Cloud Foundry APIs and SAP BTP services.
+A lot of onboarding steps have been automated using different platform APIs and SAP BTP services.

 | | |
 |:--: | :--- |